|

 juveniles.
 Since the basic markings and morphology

-of small juveniles are shared by many of the species
+of the early stages are shared by many of the species

 in the group, DNA sequencing is likely the only